Dog Handling Dilemma

 Imagine if you will, me, Big Dog Mom (not Big Mom), and 8-month-old Junior during his first show in Filer, Idaho.

-In my black Calvin Klein dress and new black shoes, I had to traverse a muddy fairgrounds parking lot in wind, rain, and cold while attempting to control an enormous, overly outgoing 8-month-old puppy.
+In my black Calvin Klein dress and new black shoes, I had to traverse a muddy fairgrounds parking lot in the wind, rain, and cold while attempting to control an enormous, overly outgoing 8-month-old puppy.

 My priorities teetered between trying not to fall face first in the mud and attempting to tame my wild beast using only the ridiculously teeny tiny leash and collar.
 Good grief!